CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 Examples
 ~~~~~~~~~

-The simplest case is just to setup a default configurations specifying the
+The simplest case is just to setup a default configuration specifying the
 case name, machine, and environment::

   cice.setup --case mycase1 --mach spirit --env intel